The Queen of Air and Darkness

 The Queen of Air and Darkness is a fantasy novel by English writer T. H. White.
 It is the second book in his series The Once and Future King.
 It continues the story of the newly crowned King Arthur, his tutelage by the wise Merlyn, his war against King Lot, and also introduces the Orkney clan, a group of characters who would cause the eventual downfall of the king.

-The original second book in the series was The Witch in the Wood, published in 1939.
-It has the same general outline as the replacement work, but is substantially longer and most of the text is different.
+The original second book in the series was titled The Witch in the Wood, published in 1939.
+The Queen of Air and Darkness has the same general outline as the replaced work, but is substantially shorter and most of the text is different.

 Plot

 The Queen of Air and Darkness is the second book in the four-part work The Once and Future King, which chronicles White's own version of the legend of King Arthur.
 Although it is the shortest book in the series, it is a vital point in the story for several reasons: